ensnare-org/ensnare-v1/src/bin/minidaw/README.md

 - Click any effect or instrument on a track to edit its parameters.
 Some are missing their editors -- sorry!
 - Right-click any effect or instrument on a track to remove it.
 - Create patterns in the Composer tab.
-Drag a pattern to a track to arrange it.
+Hold down the Control/Command key and drag/scroll to pan/zoom.
+- To arrange a pattern, drag its icon from the Composer to a track.
 - To duplicate an arranged pattern, select it and press Control-D (or Command-D on a Mac).
 - To delete an arranged pattern, select it and press the Delete key.